furuholm/RxFsm/README.md

 See unit tests for examples (FsmTests.java) and an illustration of supported features.

 ## TODO
-- Add guard for intneral transitions
+- Add guard for internal transitions
 - Generate SCXML from FSM
 - Transition to history
 - Improved documentation